Something went wrong

 576,844212,831

-89 New Hampshire Heating Oil Companies Homeowners Can Count On
+89 New Hampshire Fuel Oil Companies You Can Bank On

-With 199,461,865 gallons of oil delivered to New Hampshire families last winter, the New Hampshire community relies on its 89 oil companies when temperatures dip.
-Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 199,461,865 gallons of oil delivered to New Hampshire houses last winter, the New Hampshire community looks to its 89 oil companies when temperatures dip.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of New Hampshire, two of the closest terminals are Sprague in Newington, NH and Gulf in Chelsea, MA.
-Then, the truck delivers the #2 heating oil to homes and businesses throughout New Hampshire and the surrounding vicinity.
+Then, the truck delivers the oil to homes and businesses throughout New Hampshire and the surrounding region.